T-NOVA/TeNOR/README.md

 How to test if TeNOR is installed [Test if TeNOR is installed and running](#test-if-tenor-is-installed-and-running)

 ## Registering modules in TeNOR and Gatekeeper
 TeNOR has a microservice architecture and requires a registration of each microservices to the system.
 The NS Manager (API gateway) is the responsible to manage this registration.
+The interal TeNOR modules are managed automatically, but external modules like Gatekeeper, mAPI, WICM needs to be registered.

 The registration of modules can be done with in two ways: